 This list of TED talks features some amazing first-person accounts from those living with autism.

-6- iPad Apps for Autistic Students
+6- Best Apps for Students and Kids with Autism

 7- Autism Speaks